Blog

 The Buzz Around AI: A Double-Edged Sword for Insights Teams

 We all know that AI is the talk of the town in market research circles.
-A “word bingo” game at any recent industry conference would have seen AI as the outright winner!
-Artificial Intelligence also dominated Greenbook’s 2024 Grit Report. but how are these many conversations translating to action for insights leaders?
+A “word bingo” game at any recent industry conference would have seen AI as the outright winner.
+AI also dominated Greenbook’s 2024 Grit Report. but how are these many conversations translating to action for insights leaders?

 The tantalizing potential of AI in research and insights is undeniable: AI-powered tools can automate tedious tasks, crunch massive datasets quickly, and uncover patterns that human analysts might overlook.
 In theory, Machine Learning can liberate researchers to focus on higher-level strategic work and enable faster, more responsive research processes.